 My biggest professional motivation is to help small businesses grow, which lets them take on more staff and makes everyone better off.
 I offer value in both my technical knowledge and my experience working in a range of industries.
-My aim with all clients is to become a collaborative partner rather than just a service provider (but I promise not to sulk too much if you ignore my advice).
+My aim with all clients is to become a collaborative partner rather than just a service provider.

 Building websites since 1997